Updated on October 26, 2022

 Just Because Cards | Cricut Maker Adaptive Tool System.
 Use the new fine debossing tip and basic perforation blade to create interactive handmade cards.

-One thing I love about my Cricut Maker is that Cricut keeps coming out with more and more innovative ideas to use with my machine.
-Today, I am going to show you how I used two of the new tools from the adaptive tool system to create some adorable handmade Just Because cards.
+One thing I love about my Cricut Maker is that Cricut keeps coming out with more innovative ideas for using my machine.
+Today, I will show you how I used two of the new tools from the adaptive tool system to create some adorable handmade Just Because cards.

 Cricut Maker Adaptive Tool System